Nithin-GK/Nithin-GK.github.io/_pages/about.md

 I am a third year PhD student in the Department of Electrical and Computer Engineering at VIU Lab , Johns Hopkins University.
 I am advised by <a href='https://scholar.google.com/citations?user=AkEXTbIAAAAJ&hl=en'>Dr. Vishal M Patel</a> .

 I work on problems in Computer Vision.
-My research primarily focuses on Deep Generative Modelling with a special emphasis on Plug and Play models and efficient architectures for generation, enabling training and inference of generative models on low compute resources.
+My research areas include Face recognition and Deep Generative Modelling with a special emphasis on Plug and Play models and efficient architectures for generation, enabling training and inference of generative models on low compute resources.